 No one knows for sure why more parents aren’t opting to have their children vaccinated, but “when it first came out, there were some states that immediately tried to mandate it,” says Dr. Deger.
 “That approach may have felt too heavy-handed for some.”

-Dr. Fendrick reminds parents, “the vaccine doesn’t create sexually promiscuous kids, but it does protect them from their very first sexual experience, which is usually when HPV is transmitted, and on.
+Dr. Fendrick reminds parents, “the vaccine doesn’t create sexually promiscuous kids, but it does protect them from their very first sexual experience, which is usually when HPV is transmitted, and then beyond that.
 It’s still important to talk with your kids about safe sex and abstinence.”

 Dr. Deger adds, “You don’t know who your child’s future sexual partner or partners will be,” although you can be certain that, unless they’ve received the HPV vaccine, they’ll likely become infected with HPV.
 With the vaccine, “you’ll at least be giving them a chance of avoiding some very serious medical consequences down the road.”

-HPV is the most common sexually transmitted disease; so common that today, according to the CDC, “nearly all sexually-active men and women get it at some point in their lives.
+HPV is the most common sexually transmitted disease.
+It's so common that today, according to the CDC, “nearly all sexually-active men and women get it at some point in their lives.
 This is true even for people who only have sex with one person in their lifetime.”
-Almost all cervical cancer can be traced back to an HPV infection, and new studies are starting to show links between HPV and several other types of cancer, including that of the head, neck, and anus.
+Almost all cervical cancer can be traced back to an HPV infection, and studies are showing links between HPV and a startling increase in several other types of cancer, including that of the head, neck, and anus.

 “In my practice, I see women in their 40s and 50s who are dealing with cervical cancer, and whether or not to vaccinate their children is a non-issue,” says Dr. Deger.
 “They’re absolutely getting them vaccinated; my child is vaccinated.”